A house requires a strong foundation to remain standing. So, too, does the human body. Help your clients cultivate this all-important core foundation!

 With client seated on the floor or a mat, bring knees and hips to a 90-degree position, feet elevated slightly off the ground.
 With lower body stationary, arms outstretched, and hands together, rotate torso until fingers just brush down on the floor space lateral to one hip.
 Repeat to the other side.
 Like the aforementioned movements, execute this one slowly.
 Client can start without a dumbbell/plate, adding the resistance over time.

 Push-ups: Here Johnston incorporates a move designed to engage the erector spinae, essential in a strong core foundation for back extension, as well as the TVA.
 Keeping the spine in neutral while in motion requires core strength.

-Hanging leg raises: Calling ALL abdominal muscles, as well as the hip flexors.
+Hanging leg raises: Calling ALL abdominal muscles, as well as the hip flexors (primarily).
 Be sure that this movement is performed by involving spinal flexion in addition to hip flexion.
 Clients may observe the shoulders working harder than expected; this results from the work involved in minimizing any swinging motion during the exercise.